nodemod/nodemod-goldsrc/README.md

 # Nodemod

-This is an Metamod plugin for integrating Node.js directly into Half-Life 1 engine.
-Plugin is intended as a more functional and convenient replacement for AMX Mod X or LuaMod.
-Also, it is compatible with Xash3D FWGS too.
+A Metamod plugin for integrating Node.js directly into Half-Life 1 engine.
+This plugin is intended as a more functional and convenient replacement for AMX Mod X or LuaMod.
+It is also compatible with Xash3D FWGS.

+**Note**: The original Nodemod concept was created by TheEVolk.
+This version represents a complete modernization and enhancement of the project:
+- Updated from legacy Node.js to Node.js v24.6.0
+- Added all remaining engine and DLL functions
+- Created GitHub organization and website
+- Published npm packages and examples
+- Provided compiled library distribution

 ## Directory structure
 ```
 |-- /
-|-- deps                       # 3rdparty dependencies
+|-- deps                       # 3rdparty dependencies (Node.js v24.6.0)
 |-- scripts                    # auxiliary scripts (generating the autocode)
 |-- src                        # nodemod source files
 |  |-- auto                    # auto-generated code